quinn-diesel/buildkite-hosted-agent-image-build-and-use-example/README.md

 2. **Create Queues**: This configuration assumes two agent queues exist:

-   - `linux-arm64-small-default` - Configured to use the hosted agent image
+   - `linux-arm64-small-default` - Configured to use the default hosted agent image
    - `linux-arm64-small-custom` - Will be configured to use your custom built image

 3. **First Run**: Run the pipeline - the first step will succeed, but the second step will fail